Georgia Tech: Arts

 Georgia Tech's Music Department was established as part of the school's General College in 1963 under the leadership of Ben Logan Sisk.
 In 1976, the Music Department was assigned to the College of Sciences & Liberal Studies, and in 1991 it was relocated to its current home in the College of Design.
 In 2009, it was reorganized into the School of Music.
 The Georgia Tech Glee Club, founded in 1906, is one of the oldest student organizations on campus, and still operates today as part of the School of Music.
 The Glee Club was among the first collegiate choral groups to release a recording of their songs.
 The group has toured extensively and appeared on The Ed Sullivan Show twice, providing worldwide exposure to "Ramblin' Wreck from Georgia Tech".
 Today, the modern Glee Club performs dozens of times each semester for many different events, including official Georgia Tech ceremonies, banquets, and sporting events.
 It consists of 40 to 60 members and requires no audition or previous choral experience.

-The Georgia Tech Band Program, also in the School of Music, represents Georgia Tech at athletic events and provides Tech students with a musical outlet.
+The Georgia Tech Yellow Jacket Marching Band, also in the School of Music, represents Georgia Tech at athletic events and provides Tech students with a musical outlet.
 It was founded in 1908 by 14 students and Robert "Biddy" Bidez.
 The marching band consistently fields over 300 members.
 Members of the marching band travel to every football game.

 The School of Music is also home to a number of ensembles, such as the 80-to-90-member Symphony Orchestra, Jazz Ensemble, Concert Band, and Percussion and MIDI Ensembles.
 Students also can opt to form their own small Chamber Ensembles, either for course credit or independently.
 The contemporary Sonic Generator group, backed by the GVU and in collaboration with the Center for Music Technology, performs a diverse lineup of music featuring new technologies and recent composers.

 Georgia Tech also has a music scene that is made up of groups that operate independently from the Music Department.
 These groups include four student-led a cappella groups: Nothin' but Treble, Sympathetic Vibrations, Taal Tadka, and Infinite Harmony.
 Musician's Network, another student-led group, operates Under the Couch, a live music venue and recording facility that was formerly located beneath the Couch Building on West Campus and is now located in the Student Center.

 Many music, theatre, dance, and opera performances are held in the Ferst Center for the Arts.
 DramaTech is the campus' student-run theater.
 The theater has been entertaining Georgia Tech and the surrounding community since 1947.
 They are also home to Let's Try This! (the campus improv troupe) and VarietyTech (a song and dance troupe).
 Momocon is an annual anime/gaming/comics convention held on campus in March hosted by Anime O-Tekku, the Georgia Tech anime club.
 The convention has free admission and was held in the Student Center, Instructional Center, and surrounding outdoor areas until 2010.
 Beginning in 2011, the convention moved its venue to locations in Technology Square.